jbmagination/chickchickBOOM/README.md

 * `ccb_artworks.zip`

 ## Progress
 The site itself should be fully functional and working.
-However, the main problem is getting the site to actually work.
+However, the main problem is getting the site to actually work without being hosted locally.

 * You see, I used to use GitHub Pages for this-- and then I needed PHP
 * So then I tried [Vercel](https://vercel.com), which is used on [@Minerscale](https://github.com/minerscale)'s [Mission in Snowdriftland mirror](https://snowdriftland.live)-- and then quickly realized Vercel didn't actually support PHP